NethServer/nethserver-mail/README.rst

 nethserver-mail
 ===============

-Mail system implementation based on Postfix, Dovecot and Rspamd.
-The mail system is shipped by three main RPM packages:
+Mail system implementation based on Postfix, Dovecot, Rspamd, OpenDKIM.
+The mail system configuration is splitted in the following RPMs:

 - nethserver-mail-common
 - nethserver-mail-filter
 - nethserver-mail-server
+- nethserver-mail-ipaccess

 mail-common
 -----------